CE Accreditation Q&A

 The Insurance Council’s Continuing Education Guidelines includes assessment as part of “instructional time” and therefore assessment time should be included when calculating CE credits.

-If the course content aligns with other provincial requirements, is it considered relevant for BC licensees?
+If the CE course content aligns with other provincial requirements, is it considered relevant for BC licensees?

 Maybe.
 As outlined in the Continuing Education Guidelines, course content lacking relevance to insurance business or does not meet BC licensee requirements nor CE technical content, consequently, won't be accepted.
 Licensees must uphold knowledge pertinent to their licence class to ensure they offer appropriate recommendations meeting their clients' needs.
 Review the Insurance Council’s technical content requirements in the CE Guidelines.

-What is accreditation by proxy and is it permissible?
+What is CE accreditation by proxy and is it permissible?

-Accreditation by proxy is extending accreditation status to a non-accredited third-party organization by the accredited course provider.
-For example, if an accredited course provider is hosting/advertising a course by a non-accredited provider, the course/course provider cannot be advertised as accredited by the Insurance Council of BC.
-Accreditation by proxy is not permissible.
-As an accredited course provider, your authority is limited to accrediting courses either independently developed or co-developed in collaboration with another accredited course provider.
-Only such courses can be officially accredited and promoted by the designated ACP.
-Please contact accreditation@insurancecouncilofbc.com for questions.
+CE Accreditation by proxy is extending CE accreditation status to a non-accredited third-party organization by the CE accredited course provider.
+For example, if a CE accredited course provider is hosting/advertising a course by a non-accredited provider, the course/course provider cannot be advertised as accredited by the Insurance Council of BC.
+CE Accreditation by proxy is not permissible.
+As a CE accredited course provider, your authority is limited to accrediting CE courses either independently developed or co-developed in collaboration with another CE accredited course provider.
+Only such CE courses can be officially accredited and promoted by the designated ACP.
+Please contact accreditation@insurancecouncilofbc.com with questions.

-How long is a course provider accredited for?
+How long is a CE course provider accredited for?

-How long is an individual course accredited for?
+How long is a CE individual course accredited for?

 There are two options:

-Accreditation length is chosen at the time of applying, please note that once the application has been submitted the length of accreditation/fee amount cannot be changed.
+CE accreditation length is chosen at the time of applying, please note that once the application has been submitted the length of CE accreditation/fee amount cannot be changed.

-What does it mean to self-accredit your courses?
+What does it mean to self-accredit your CE courses and what resources are available?

 How to submit your ACP course catalogue